OutSystems/docs-product/src/deploying-apps/deploy-an-application-with-dependencies.md

 Here's an example of how to do it.

-## Deploy MyApp to Quality for Testing
+## Deploy MyApp to the Quality environment

 In this example, a new mobile app (MyApp) was developed to extend the functionality of the existing web application (MyWebApp):